 The method of appeal from a decision of the Director of Disability Services for a student requested auxiliary aid or service, academic adjustment, accommodation, or disability determination is as follows:

 Within seven (7) calendar days after receipt of the decision of Disability Services, the student may request in writing the appellate review by the Assistant Vice President for Student Affairs or his/her designee.
 The request to the Assistant Vice President for Student Affairs shall be in writing, and shall include a brief statement of the grounds for appeal.

 - There was substantial failure by the director of Disability Services to comply with these procedures so as to deny a fair review of the request, or

-- The appellate review will be based on the information and materials in the case file, the director of Disability Services findings and recommendations, and the student's written request for an appellate review.
+- The appellate review will be based on the information and materials in the case file, the findings and recommendations from the Director of Disability Services, and the student's written request for an appellate review.

-- The Dean of Students may affirm, modify, or reverse the decision of the director of Disability Services, or at his/her discretion, refer the matter to the director of Disability Services for further review and decision.
-The Dean of Students shall notify the student in writing of his/her decision within fifteen (15) calendar days after the appeal is received.
-The decision of the Dean of Students shall be final and not subject to further review.
+- The Assistant Vice President for Student Affairs may affirm, modify, or reverse the decision of the Director of Disability Services, or at his/her discretion, refer the matter to the director of Disability Services for further review and decision.
+The Assistant Vice President for Student Affairs shall notify the student in writing of his/her decision within fifteen (15) calendar days after the appeal is received.
+The decision of the Assistant Vice President for Student Affairs shall be final and not subject to further review.

 Students are encouraged to consult the Student Code of Rights and Responsibilities regarding other applicable procedures.